dpmerrell/pynbs-singularity/README.md

 The container's `runscript` exposes a subset of [pyNBS's command line interface](https://github.com/idekerlab/pyNBS/wiki/pyNBS-Command-Line-Manual).

-(For now we exclude plotting due to unresolved Matplotlib compatibility issues.)

 For example, you can use the container to run pyNBS in your terminal like this:
 ```
 $ ./pynbs.simg --help